ChrisShep98/Gizma/README.md

 - The application is built with authentication for all users using passport.

 # Features soon to be
-- The abiliy for users to upload profile pictures and a description for their profile.
+- The ability for users to upload profile pictures and a description for their profile.
-- the ability for users to follow/unfollow other accounts, allowing for a more personalized feed section.
+- The ability for users to follow/unfollow other accounts, allowing for a more personalized feed section.

 # Install